mattes-kraus/swarm-demonstration-tool/README.md

 SwarmDemonstration.exe

 To see the metrics, navigate to the root directory and run ```python3 ./PythonScripts/all_metrics_live.py```.
+Keep in mind, that the metrics graphs have no history.

 Attention: the tool was developed on Windows.
 Therefore, I couldn't test the tool on Linux or macOS.